By Rina Shah, The Arpan Group

 About the Author

-Rina Shah is the CEO and founder of The Arpan Group, a solutions firm that specializes in developing public relations campaigns to capture untouched ethnic markets.
-From press releases and media kits to marketing materials and by-line articles, The Arpan Group customizes solutions based specifically on the client’s needs.
-For more information about how The Arpan Group can assist your company or organization, visit www.thearpangroup.comor call (703) 651-6670.
+Rina Shah is the CEO and founder of The Arpan Group, a boutique ad agency and public relations firm that specializes in capturing untouched ethnic markets.
+From press releases and media kits to marketing materials and by-line articles, The Arpan Group customizes solutions based on the client’s needs.
+For more information, visit www.thearpangroup.com or call (703) 651-6670.